-- 3. Lab Presentation: Students will be required to do a 15 min presentation on any topic discussed in lecture or class.
-This is individual work and cannot be made up.
-If you fail to present, it will drop your final score by one letter grade. - 4.
-Quizzes: There will be quizzes given weekly prior to the lab and will be handed out promptly at the start of class.
-The quiz will be over the investigation that will be carried out that day; therefore, it is important to read the investigations before coming to class.
-There will be NO make-ups quizzes! - 5.
-Final Exam: A practicum will be given at the completion of the course covering all the investigations done in the lab. - 6.
-Attendance: Attendance is mandatory.
-Students may be excused from class only for illness (self), death in the immediate family, or official university business.
+3. Quizzes: Quizzes will be announced and given periodically throughout the semester.
+Quizzes cannot be made up unless it is an excused absence.

+- 4. Reading Assignments: A reading assignment will be assigned for each chapter and will be posted on e-learning.
+Points will be deducted for late submission. - 5.
+Final Exam: The final exam will be cumulative and will cover all material discussed in class from Exams 1-3 and quizzes. - 6.
+Attendance: Students may be excused from class only for illness (self), death in the immediate family, or official university business.
 Documentation must be present in order for the absence to be excused.
-If no documentation is provided, the absence will be unexcused.
-The third unexcused absence from class will result in the lowering of the student's grade by one letter grade.
-Students are responsible for any material missed due to absence in lab and letting the instructor know when he(she) will be absent. - 7.
+Students are responsible for any material missed due to an absence in the class and letting the instructor know when he(she) will be absent. - 7.
 Special Assistance: If a student has any special needs and/or assistance, it is the responsibility of the student to bring it to the attention of the instructor. - 8.
-Electronics: No electronics will be permitted in the laboratory.
-Cell phones must be turned off and put away at the beginning of the class. - 9.
+Electronics: Cell phones must be turned off and put away at the beginning of the class.
+MP3 players and other electronic devices are also prohibited within the classroom. - 9.
 Plagiarism: According to the student hand book, "Should a faculty member discover that a student has committed plagiarism, the student will receive a grade of "F" in that course, and the matter will then be referred to the Executive Director of Student Life for possible disciplinary action".
 More info on this can be found on the TAMIU website.

 If there are any questions concerning this course, grades, or policies please do not hesitate to ask me.
 If you are unable to meet with me during class please feel free to contact me through either email or phone.
-You may also set up an appointment to meet with or can come by my office during office hours.
+You may also set up an appointment to meet with me or can come by my office during office hours.